How to Prepare for Baby Checklist

-Even if you’re just tackling that pile of dirty towels that has been sitting by the washer for 3 months, it’ll be nice to knock it out.
+Even if you’re just tackling that pile of dirty blankets that has been sitting by the washer for 3 months, it’ll be nice to knock it out.
 The less clutter you have after once baby comes, the better.

 Plan for season changes!
 I’m due right around the shift from Fall to Winter.
 I didn’t want to be stuck freezing or trying to dig out our coats while breastfeeding and chasing a toddler.

-Go ahead and wash up all of the clothes you expect to need over the next month or two.
+Go ahead and wash all of the clothes you expect to need over the next month or two.
 Have them ready to go and put away anything you won’t need (remember, clutter is an enemy when you’re in the newborn fog.)

 A couple more super simple things to do: